 We asked Unison Cymru Wales if they would sponsor some leaflets and a couple of giant posters for us, keeping numbers low so the price would be as cheap as possible.
 But they have been incredible supporters and didn’t hesitate to say yes.

 Their regional secretary Tanya Palmer and Unison vice president Sian Stockholm also came to the event to show their support, which was brilliant.
-Our wonderful poster designer Allyson Shields was on board, together with Chief Inspector Helen Smith.
+Our wonderful poster designer Allyson Shields was on board, too.

 I asked some famous faces to join us to share their menopause story, too.
 Singer and actress Michelle Heaton has worked with Fifty One Apparel and been so honest and open about her bad time following her hysterectomy – plus she’s a fellow Geordie!
 She’s been quite poorly recently, but she said yes straight away.
 Northern women, for you…